heyfrancisco/bluexport-public/README.md

  Usage:    <h6>./bluexport.sh [ -a | -x volumes_name_to_exclude ] [VSI_Name_to_Capture] [Capture_Image_Name] [both|image-catalog|cloud-storage] [daily | monthly | single]</h6>

  Examples:  <h6>./bluexport.sh -a namdr namdr_img image-catalog daily  *---- Excludes Volumes with ASP2_ in the name and exports to image catalog.*</h6>
    <h6>./bluexport.sh -x ASP2_ namdr namdr_img both monthly  ---- Includes all Volumes and exports to COS and image catalog.</h6>

+ <h5>Flag t before a or x makes it a test and do not makes the capture</h5>
+ <h5>Example:</h5>  <h6>./bluexport.sh -tx ASP2_ namdr namdr_img both monthly ---- Do not makes the export and register in a different log file.</h6>

  *This file is to be run in crontab or in background, it will not have many or none output to screen, it will log in a file.*

-#
-Before running bluexport.sh, first you must configure the file <U>bluexscrt</U> with your IBM Cloud Data.
-Replace all <> with your data.
+*Before running bluexport.sh, first you must configure the file <U>bluexscrt</U> with your IBM Cloud Data.*
+*Replace all <> with your data.*

 Content of file bluexscrt before edit:

 ```